Techno India Group Public School

-Techno India Group Public School is a chain of well-developed schools in West Bengal and beyond.
+Techno India Group Public School is a chain of private schools in the Indian states of West Bengal and beyond.
 Its headquarters is in Salt Lake, Kolkata.
-It has over 18 branches all over West Bengal and 2 branches in Madhya Pradesh.
-It has over 2000 students in each school.
-The schools are affiliated to Central Board of Secondary Education and West Bengal Council of Higher Secondary Education.
+It has over 38 branches in West Bengal and 2 branches in Madhya Pradesh.
+The schools are generally affiliated to Central Board of Secondary Education and few under West Bengal Council of Higher Secondary Education.
 These schools are mainly English medium schools, which are divided into two groups, viz.
 North Bengal & South Bengal Zone.
 The schools are affiliated up to Class XII.